 3. She and her husband have been married for over 70 years.

 Her husband, Gerson Leiber, was an American GI when she met him in Budapest.
 They married and then sailed to New York–where Leiber’s own art career took off.
 He’s an abstract painter whose own work has been featured in museums like MoMA.
 They currently live in East Hampton and fund a scholarship for accessories design majors at the Fashion Institute of Technology.

-4. Her maiden name name is Judith Peto and she was born in Vienna in 1921.
+4. Her maiden name name is Judith Peto and she was born in Budapest in 1921.

 5. She went King’s College London in 1938 to study chemistry for the cosmetics industry.
 Her father thought she would be safer in London because of the impending war.

 6. There are only four boutiques of hers in the world, and they are located in New Delhi, Jakarta, Singapore and Kuala Lumpur.